Management of Gout

-- Urate level.
+- Serum urate level.
 This can sometimes fall during an acute attack, so if the level is normal, then repeat once the acute attack has resolved.

 - Joint aspiration (large joints) for gram stain, culture and microscopy for urate crystals.
 This is not needed if diagnosis has previously been established and there is no suspicion of septic arthritis.

 - X-ray feet.
-The first metatarsophalangeal joint is involved at some stage in 90% of cases.
+The first metatarsophalangeal joint is usually involved at some stage.